CLEMSON, S.C. — — It was a game of tipped passes and blocked shots and hard fouls and air balls and - most of all - turnovers.

-Made baskets?
-Those were precious and few as Clemson halted Maryland's impressive early run in Atlantic Coast Conference play with a 62-53 win tonight that was hardly aesthetically pleasing except for fans of rugged, full-court defense or missed layups.
+But made baskets?
+Those were precious and few as Clemson halted Maryland's impressive early run in Atlantic Coast Conference play with a 62-53 win Sunday night that was hardly aesthetically pleasing except for fans of rugged, full-court defense or missed layups.

-The Terrapins, whose four-game winning streak was snapped, entered the contest leading the ACC in the standings as well as in assist-to-turnover ratio and shooting percentage -- a gaudy 48.7 percent.
+The Terrapins, whose four-game winning streak ended, entered the contest leading the ACC in the standings as well as in assist-to-turnover ratio and shooting percentage - a gaudy .487.
 The law of averages seemed to catch up with the Terps all in one jarring night.

 Williams seemed to resist attaching too much significance to the loss, which came after the Terps (14-6, 4-2 ACC) had won six of their previous seven games.
 Maryland's conference wins have come by an average of 17 points.

-"This game isn't going to take us out of what we want to do," Williams said.
+"This game isn't going to take us out of what we want to do," the coach said.

 As poorly as the Terps shot, Clemson (31.9 percent) and its star, Trevor Booker, were worse.

-With NBA scouts in attendance, Booker -- frequently doubled by the Terps -- shot 2-for-16 and didn't make a field goal until 7:03 remained in the game.
+With NBA scouts in attendance, Booker - frequently double-teamed by the Terps - shot 2-for-16 and didn't make a field goal until 7:03 remained in the game.
 He seemed perpetually to be missing inside shots and running to the other end shaking his head.

 Booker raised his arms after the shot to signal the 3-pointer.